By Suroor Alikhan

 Mexico City is an example of this.
 The Aztecs built it on land that had several lakes, and the city was planned with this in mind.
 But the colonizers razed their carefully thought-out city and replaced it with buildings that were too heavy for the ground.
 Today, Mexico City suffers from flooding and many buildings slope.
 However, it still has an area of chinampas, garden islands, which were common during the Aztec times.
 This is where a lot of the fruit and vegetables that supply the city are grown, in a way that makes perfect sense for a waterlogged area.

 Tree travels through the country to find the “hidden Mexico”.
 She goes to Chiapas, where there is an armed struggle against the government.
 She spends a night in a sacred cave with the Huichol tribe, participating in a peyote ceremony.
-And one of my favourite parts of this book is her visit to Juchitan, a town of tough women with a raunchy humour and a strong sense of what is right.
+And one of my favorite parts of this book is her visit to Juchitan, a town of tough women with raunchy humor and a strong sense of what is right.
 The women are big in every way, and no one messes with them, refreshing in an otherwise macho culture.
 The people here are native Zapotecs, pure-blood Indians.
-Gay sons are welcomed, and transvestites completely accepted.
+Gay sons are welcomed, and transvestites are completely accepted.

-100 Places in the USA Every Woman Should Go
+Review – 100 Places in the USA Every Woman Should Go

 by Sophia Dumbling

-Whether you want to go to a retreat amid spectacular natural surroundings, the largest yard sale ever (stretching from Michigan to Alabama!), visit Lizzie Borden’s house (the lass with the axe) or go white-water rafting, this book will help you find exactly what you’re looking for.
+Whether you want to go to a retreat amid spectacular natural surroundings, the largest yard sale ever (stretching from Michigan to Alabama!), visit Lizzie Borden’s house (the lass with the axe), or go white-water rafting, this book will help you find exactly what you’re looking for.

 In her introduction, Sophia Dumbling makes it clear that this is a purely subjective collection.
 But the choice is huge.
 Dumbling is clearly passionate about her country and has visited most of the sites she describes.

 The book is organized by theme, such as Get to Know America, which includes national parks, cities and kitsch.
 The American History chapter has a section on Tough Cookies You Should Know, which includes a memorial to women serving in the armed forces and a museum dedicated to pioneer women.
 There is also a girly section, X (Chromosome) Rated, with fun stuff like places to have afternoon tea and going shopping at Tiffany’s.
 Each section ends with websites where you can find more information or related books.
 There’s an index for people visiting a part of the country and wanting to check out the sites.